THE JOY FACTOR: SIX WAYS OWNING A BUSINESS CAN OFFER MORE REWARDS THAN JUST MONEY

 Although people have been looking for a magic formula for finding joy since the beginning of time, here are a few ideas that you can put to use right away.

-1. Be radiant with your clients.
 Odds are that many of your competitors offer the same quality of service that you do.
-The only things that truly sets you apart is the after-feeling you leave with clients – whether they feel uplifted after talking or being with you.
-Although an intangible, this is no trivial matter.
+The only thing that truly sets you apart is the after-feeling you leave with clients – whether they feel uplifted after talking or being with you.
+Although intangible, this is no trivial matter.

 People in corporate jobs these days tend to be seriously overworked by “right-sizing.”
 They desperately need that vision of spunk and creativity that they get from consultants and vendors.
 We represent “the edge,” and they count on us for a glimpse of an expanded world of possibilities that they suspect is beyond the horizon.